How to Freeze Cookies and Dough

 How long should I thaw frozen cookies before decorating?

 Wait until the cookies are completely thawed (meaning they have reached room temperature).
-Otherwise, the difference in temperature between the cold cookie and frosting may cause condensation and prevent the icing from staying on the cookie.
+Otherwise, the difference in temperature between the cold cookie frosting may cause condensation and prevent the icing from staying on the cookie.